dt-stan/k8s_cluster/dynakube/README.md

 - `namespace_selector_label`: [*Optional*] Defines a Kubernetes label which [the Operator will respect as the only namespaces to instrument](https://docs.dynatrace.com/docs/ingest-from/setup-on-k8s/guides/operation/annotate#monitor-specific-namespaces).
 Prevents the OneAgent from instrumenting all Pods in your cluster.

 - `skip_cert_check`: [Default: `false`] A flag which will disable the certificate inspection for installer download and API communication.
+- `oneagent.node_selector`: [*Optional*] Defines a [NodeSelector label](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) to control on which nodes the OneAgent will be deployed
 - `oneagent.resources`: [*Optional*] Defines the requests and limits for Kubernetes resources for the OneAgent pods
 - `oneagent.init_resources`: [*Optional*] Defines the requests and limits for Kubernetes resources for the init containers that bootstrap the OneAgent pods
+- `activegate.node_selector`: [*Optional*] Defines a [NodeSelector label](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) to control on which nodes the ActiveGate will be deployed
 - `activegate.resources`: [*Optional*] Defines the requests and limits for Kubernetes resources for the ActiveGate Pods
 - `activegate.resources.replicas`: [*Optional*] Defines the number of ActiveGate Pods which will be spun up.
 Defaults to a single pod but can be increased to help with cluster load.